owncloud-archive/documentation/developer_manual/app/info.rst

 ocsid
 -----
-The app's id on the app store, e.g.: https://apps.owncloud.com/content/show.php/QOwnNotes?content=168497 would have the ocsid **168497**.
-If given helps users to install and update the same app from the app store
+The app's id on the ownCloud Marketplace, e.g.: https://apps.owncloud.com/content/show.php/QOwnNotes?content=168497 would have the ocsid **168497**.
+If given helps users to install and update the same app from the ownCloud Marketplace

 Dependencies
 ============